nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Done T1-T3

-Done T1, T3
+Done T1; T3

 >Note: if you want to select more than one task to complete, you can separated the task by a - to complete all tasks that are within the range.
-In addition, you also separate the task by a , to individually delete them.
+In addition, you also need to separate the task by a ; to individually delete them.

 ###5 Display tasks